-More than 2,000 non-native species can be found in Sweden of which roughly 100 are considered to be invasive.
+More than 2,000 non-indigenous species can be found in Sweden of which roughly 100 are considered to be harmful on the biolocial diversity, invasive alien species.
 Among the aquatic organism groups of plants, algae, fungi, protozoa, and higher animals, about 80 species are invasive.
 In addition, 10 aquatic aquatic mammals and waterfoul are considered invasive.

-Within the framework of Sweden's environmental objectives, we work to prevent the introduction of invasive, non-native species and genetically-modified organisms which may threaten biodiversity.
+Within the framework of Sweden's environmental objectives, we work to prevent the introduction of invasive alien species and genetically organisms which may threaten biodiversity.
 This includes limiting their pathways and preventing negative impacts on the environment and human health.

 Our strategic measures include: